-This proposition and its explanation first appeared in an internal brief prepared by McNeill, in 1985, for economic sector panels assisting in the development of online learning systems development work at the ITTTF in Brussels.
+This proposition and its explanation first appeared in an internal brief prepared by McNeill, in 1985, for economic sector stakeholder panels.
+The establishment of stakeholder/user panels was pioneered by McNeill to assist in the development of online learning/innovation systems development work across a range of sector applications, at the ITTTF in Brussels.

 Locational State then, concerns the precise specification of data elements that are object properties.

 This approach has important implications for decision analysis by creating a close relationship between determinant decision analysis models to the current state of knowledge on relevant cause and effect relationships, probabilities of events and information quality.